astriaorg/astria/specs/data-flow-and-verification.md

 Let's go through these one-by-one.

+Note: Tendermint validators will also validate all these fields before voting on a block; thus, if a block is committed, we know the majority of validators agreed that these fields are correct.

 #### 1. block proposer

 The block header contains the proposer of the block.
 To verify the expected proposer for a block, we obtain the validator set for that height, which includes the proposer power for each validator.
 From this, we can calculate the expected proposer for the height, and ensure it matches the proposer of the block at that height.